Last Updated on October 13, 2023

 - bamboo mat

-- 2 sheets of nori trimmed to be ¾ the normal size
+- 4 sheets of nori trimmed (¾ the normal size)

 - Soy Sauce

-- Begin by preparing the sushi rice.
-Rinse 1½ cups of sushi rice in cold water until the water runs mostly clear.
-Then place the rinsed rice in a medium-sized pot with 2 cups of filtered water and bring to a boil over high heat.
-Once boiling, reduce the heat to low and let simmer for 15 minutes or until all of the water is absorbed.
+- Start with preparing the sushi rice.
+First, rinse 3 cups of sushi rice in cold water until the water runs mostly clear.
+Then, place the rinsed rice in a medium-sized pot with 4 cups of water and bring to a boil over high heat.
+Once boiling, reduce the heat to low and let simmer for 30 minutes or until all of the water is absorbed.

-- Once cooked, turn off the heat and let the rice sit for 10 minutes before transferring to a large bowl.
-Drizzle 1½ tablespoons of sushi vinegar over the top of the rice, then use a spoon or spatula to gently fold it in making sure not to break any grains of rice.
+- Once cooked, turn off the heat and let the rice sit for 5 minutes.
+Then, transfer them into a large bowl.
+Drizzle 3 tablespoons of sushi vinegar over the top of the rice and use a spoon or spatula to gently fold it in making sure not to break any grains of rice.
 Set aside to cool.

-- In a separate bowl, mix together the Kewpie mayo and imitation crab until fully combined.
+- In a separate bowl, mix together the mayo and imitation crab until fully combined.

-- Take two sheets of nori and cut them into ¾ size pieces using kitchen scissors.
+- Take four sheets of nori and cut them into ¾ size pieces using kitchen scissors.

-- Spread 1-2 tablespoons of the Kewpie mayo and imitation crab mixture evenly over the sushi rice layer.
+- Spread 4 tablespoons of the mayo and imitation crab mixture evenly over the sushi rice layer.

 - Using your bamboo mat or cutting board, roll up the sushi starting from one side to another.
 When you reach the end, gently press down on the roll to ensure it stays together.